Submersible: Deep-diving crewed submersibles

 James Cameron made a record-setting, crewed submersible dive to the bottom of Challenger Deep, the deepest known point of the Mariana Trench on March 26, 2012.
 Cameron's submersible was named Deepsea Challenger and reached a depth of 10908 m.

 DSV Limiting Factor, known as Bakunawa since its sale in 2022, is a crewed deep-submergence vehicle (DSV) manufactured by Triton Submarines and owned and operated since 2022 by Gabe Newell's Inkfish ocean-exploration research organization.
 It holds the records for the deepest crewed dives in all five oceans.

 Limiting Factor was commissioned by Victor Vescovo for $37 million and operated by his marine research organization, Caladan Oceanic, between 2018 and 2022.
 It is commercially certified by DNV for dives to full ocean depth, and is operated by a pilot, with facilities for an observer.

 The vessel was used in the Five Deeps Expedition, becoming the first crewed submersible to reach the deepest point in all five oceans.
 Over 21 people have visited Challenger Deep, the deepest area on Earth, in the DSV.
 Limiting Factor was used to identify the wrecks of the destroyers at a depth of 6,469 m, and at 6,865 m, in the Philippine Trench, the deepest dives on wrecks.
 It has also been used for dives to the French submarine Minerve (S647) at about 2,350 m in the Mediterranean sea, and at about 3,800 m in the Atlantic.

 Commercial submersibles

-Private firms such as Triton Submarines, LLC.
-SEAmagine Hydrospace, Sub Aviator Systems (or 'SAS'), and Netherlands-based U-boat Worx have developed small submersibles for tourism, exploration and adventure travel.
+Private firms such as U-boat Worx, Triton Submarines, LLC.
+SEAmagine Hydrospace and Sub Aviator Systems (or 'SAS') have developed small submersibles for tourism, exploration and adventure travel.
 A Canadian company in British Columbia called Sportsub has been building personal recreational submersibles since 1986 with open-floor designs (partially flooded cockpits).

 A privately owned U.S. company, OceanGate, also participated in building submersibles, though the company fell under scrutiny when their newest submersible imploded underwater with no survivors.